 7. Do Implants Increase a Person’s Chance of Developing Sinusitis or Sinus Infections?

 This is an infrequent question in our office.
 Some patients are concerned that zygomatic implants or maxillary (upper jaw) implants pose a risk of sinus complications.
-However, when our board-certified oral and maxillofacial surgeons place the upper implants, they do not breach the sinuses.
+However, when our oral surgeons place the upper implants, they do not breach the sinuses.
 In short, implants will not cause any new issues with a patient’s sinuses.

 8. Can Zygomatic Implants Affect Vision?